RumGG/EPOCH-Questie-ADDON-WOW/README.md

 **Quick Start:**
 1. Type `/qdc enable` to turn on collection - this should persist through log in/out
-2. Quest normally - Questie automatically detect if a quest is not in the database and begin collecting at a for it!
+2. Quest normally - Questie automatically detects if a quest is not in the database and begins collecting data for it!
-3. Type `/qdc export` when done questing
+3. **NEW**: Left-click Questie minimap icon → "Export Quest Data" for quick access!
 4. Share on [GitHub](https://github.com/trav346/Questie/issues/new)

 **Not feeling up to it?** No problem!
-Just use Questie normally. /qdc disable
+Just use Questie normally. `/qdc disable`

-## v1.0.60-hotfix2 - Latest Release
+## v1.0.61 - Latest Release

+### Quality of Life Improvements & Bug Fixes

+**New Features:**
+- **Export Button in Minimap Menu**: Quick access to data export (left-click Questie icon)
+- **Cleaner Data Collection**: Single-line notifications instead of spam
+- **Silent Debug Mode**: All debug messages now respect your settings

+**Critical Fixes:**
+- Fixed IsComplete nil errors when accepting quests
+- Fixed debug messages bypassing toggle settings
+- Actually added the 18 troll starting zone quests that were "added" in v1.0.56
+- Added 5 more Epoch quests from issue #91

+## v1.0.60-hotfix2

 ### Massive Update: 300+ Quests Added, and Critical Errors Fixed!